1987 Winnebago LeSharo

 (Bad motor) 4-speed manual transmission mated to a 4-cylinder diesel engine

-horsepower 4 cylinder gasoline engine in 1985, which gave much more horse
+4 cylinder gasoline engine in 1985, which gave much more horse power.
+Winnebago

-power.
-Winnebago also upgraded to a heavy duty rear axle, meaning the axles are
+also upgraded to a heavy duty rear axle, meaning the axles are bigger and

-bigger and stronger than the previous few years.
-It was a good idea to upgraded
+stronger than the previous few years.
+It was a good idea to upgraded from the

-from the low horsepower Diesel Engine, it was not in my opinion a good idea to
+low horsepower Diesel Engine, in my opinion, not a good idea to have gone to an

-go to an automatic transmission, did nothing to helping the power to pull the
+automatic transmission, did nothing to helping the power to pull the hills.

-Manuel it is basically now 87-89 newer version.
-This rebuilt transmission was
+basically now 87-89 newer version.
+This rebuilt transmission was also upgraded

-graded stronger Transmission alone was $3,500.
-I also had to put in the entire
+Transmission alone was $3,500.
+I also had to put in the entire clutch system

-clutch system and equipment for this modification at another $1000.
-There is so
+and equipment for this modification at another $1000.
+There is so many

 higher grade bearings with steel races.